 Notwithstanding the double standard of singling out Israel for specific condemnation for its commitment to its Jewish character whilst remaining silent about every other ethno-national state, it is only Israel that is condemned for this and has a global campaign to delegitimize it through BDS.
 This double standard brings it into the U.S. State Department and European Union’s EUMC most widely accepted definition of forms of modern manifestations of anti-Semitism.

-Now that the Jewish diaspora are seen as guilty for their identification and support for Israel it is no surprise that last week a German court ruled that an attack on a synagogue was not an anti-Semitic hate crime, but was due to anger at Israeli policies.
+Now that the Jewish diaspora are seen as guilty for their identification and support for Israel it is no surprise that in January 2017, a German court ruled that an attack on a synagogue was not an anti-Semitic hate crime, but was due to anger at Israeli policies.

 Since John Mearsheimer and Stephen Walt’s book ‘The Israel Lobby and US Foreign